VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 If I were to run `pytest -m slow`, only the tests containing the `@pytest.mark.slow` decorator (`test_complicated()`) would be run.
-Furthermore I could run `pytest -m "not slow"` to run all tests that do not contain the `@pytest.mark.slow` decorator (`test_basic()`).
+Furthermore, I could run `pytest -m "not slow"` to run all tests that do not contain the `@pytest.mark.slow` decorator (`test_basic()`).

 When creating markers, you'll also want to list your markers in your